-Sovereign Harbour Yacht Club prides itself on its active all-year racing programme.
-The Yacht Club is one of the hosts for the Sussex IRC Championships and hosts the Eastbourne Regatta each summer.
-We have a great racing fleet who compete year round, and enjoy the benefits of a great bar for the post race social.
+Sovereign Harbour Yacht Club prides itself on its active all-year racing program.
+The Yacht Club is one of the hosts for the Sussex IRC Championships; and hosts the Eastbourne Fun Day the Beachy Head Races each summer.
+We have a great racing fleet who compete year round, enjoying the benefits of a great bar for the post race social.

-Members also travel to support other Regattas and Races; for example Royal Escape, Round the Island, Cowes Week, Ramsgate Week, and more recently the Tour des Ports de la Manche and JOG week
+Members also travel to support other Regattas and Races; for example The Dieppe Dash, The Royal Escape, Round the Island, Cowes Week, Ramsgate Week and more recently the Tour Des Ports de la Manche and JOG week.

-—Click the Pages for links to results, race officers, calender and all other racing pages—
+—Click the Pages for links to results, race officers, calendar and all other racing pages—

 Club Racing Notice Board